Ramon Menezes: Managerial career

 Shortly after retiring, Ramon started working at his former club Joinville as an assistant manager.
 He left the club in January 2015, and was named in charge of ASEEV in August; at the latter club, he won the third division of the Campeonato Goiano.

 In 2016, Ramon coached Anápolis, after agreeing to a deal with the club in July of the previous year.
 He was sacked in February, after just five matches, and subsequently managed Guarani-MG before returning to JEC in September, now being appointed manager.
 He left the club on 28 November, after failing to avoid relegation.

 In May 2017, Ramon returned to Anápolis for the Série D, replacing Waldemar Lemos.
 He was dismissed in the following month, after four winless matches.

 On 23 November 2017, Ramon was appointed manager of Tombense for the ensuing campaign.
 He was relieved from his duties the following 16 July, after six winless matches.

 On 27 December 2018, Ramon rejoined another club he represented as a player, Vasco, as an assistant manager.
 On 30 March 2020, he replaced sacked Abel Braga at the helm of the main squad.

 Ramon was himself dismissed on 8 October 2020, after six winless matches.
 On 9 November, he replaced departing Marcelo Cabo at the helm of CRB, but was sacked after just nine matches on 18 December.

 On 8 June 2021, Ramon was named manager of another club he represented as a player, Vitória.
 He was sacked on 5 August, after only three wins in 16 matches.

 On 7 March 2022, Ramon was named in charge of the Brazil under-20 national team.
-He won the 2023 South American U-20 Championship with the side, and was named interim manager of the full side on 15 February 2023.
+He won the 2023 South American U-20 Championship with the side, and was named interim manager of the full side on 15 February 2023 following Tite's resignation after the 2022 FIFA World Cup.